JohannesPrivateGit/flask-chat-app/README.md

 . . .

 This code is from a software project for CHAMÄLEON Stralsund e.V.
-Besides providing a reliable chat service for the company, it also serves as a kind of game including roles with respective profile pictures and role descriptions.
+Besides providing a reliable chat service for the company, it also serves as a game including roles with respective profile pictures and role descriptions.
 The purpose of the game is to teach teenagers about the possible dangers of chatting with strangers on the internet.